 At Ciancio Ciancio Brown, P.C., we can guide you through the process for exploring recovery.
-Our attorneys understand the intricacies of navigating wrongful death cases.
+Our Denver wrongful death attorneys understand the intricacies of navigating wrongful death cases.
 We not only help with the recovery process; we also provide practical, comprehensive legal guidance in all areas of your life that have been impacted by your loss.

 Those responsible for the deaths of others are legally and financially liable.
 When anyone’s death stems from the negligence or destructive acts of others, the family of the deceased has the standing to file a lawsuit to recover damages.
 This is possible due to the legal principal behind most civil litigation: tort law.

 The word “tort” simply means harm.
 Tort law, then, is essentially “harm law” and from a legal standpoint, if a party harms you in any way, then you have the right to claim compensation.
 In this way, the loss of a family member, is a “harm” to you, and that is why people can pursue compensation.
 Additionally, as wrongful death is a civil matter it is not dependent on criminal charges in any way.

 Wrongful death lawsuits are a way for family members to recover from the financial losses they suffer after a loved one dies.
 These losses include lost future, medical bills incurred and possibly other damages.

 In virtually any accident where negligence plays a part, you may have a wrongful death case.
 Most commonly, wrongful death suits come from car crashes, unsafe private property conditions and defective products.